rackerlabs/support-how-to/content/cloud-servers/what-is-new-with-onmetal-cloud-servers.md

 post-boot attachment to OnMetal v2 servers is not supported yet.
 OnMetal V1 servers do not support configuration of private networks.
-With OnMetal v1 servers, use ServiceNet for internal traffic, and remember to secure your OnMetal server because ServiceNet is open to other Rackspace customerss.
+With OnMetal v1 servers, use ServiceNet for internal traffic, and remember to secure your OnMetal server because ServiceNet is open to other Rackspace customers.

 With no hypervisor, there is also not a web terminal or console as on other Rackspace cloud servers.
 This limits the options available if you